Deductibles in Health Insurance: A Simple Guide

 A health insurance deductible is fixed for a policy term, so it may not be applicable to all claims you make during the policy period.
 For example, you raise a claim of INR 2 lakh during a policy period.
 The deductible of your health plan is INR 50,000.
 In this case, you will use the entire deductible amount in this claim.
 If you happen to raise another claim during the same policy period, you are not liable to pay the deductible amount again.

-Tips for managing deductibles
+Tips for Managing Deductibles

-If you are planning to opt for health insurance with the deductible clause, the following tips can help you manage deductibles efficiently —
+If you are planning to opt for health insurance with the deductible clause, the following tips can help you manage deductibles efficiently:

 1. Choose the right deductible amount:

 When choosing a deductible for your health plan, keep your financial resources in mind and select a payable amount.
-Selecting a high deductible will reduce policy premiums but increase your out-of-pocket expenses during medical exigencies.
+Choosing a high deductible will reduce policy premiums but increase your out-of-pocket expenses during medical exigencies.

 2. Pay small bills from your pocket: